-Private guitar lessons are open to all students and community members for credit or audit.
+Private guitar lessons are open to all students for credit.
 Students follow the instructions of each private instructor.
 Lessons begin the second week of classes.
 It is recommended that beginners sign up for a 30-minute lesson.
 Thirteen lessons are given per semester.
 All applied music course/lessons may be repeated for credit or audit.